Modern slavery statement

 - Maintaining our supplier site audit programme as part of initial onboarding, periodic re-evaluation or where the need for an audit is identified through supplier risk analysis

-- Continuation of our ESG focussed ‘deep dive’ project
+- Continuation of our ESG focussed ‘deep dive’ project; and

 - Ongoing monitoring of KPIs